kodecocodes/i9t/3d-touch/3d-touch.markdown

 You've just implemented some awesome functionality with barely any coding, but the fun doesn't stop here!
 A view controller can also present some useful quick actions while in the peek state.

-Open up **DoodleDetailViewController.swift** and add a property at the top of the class to store a reference to `doodlesViewController`:
+Open up **DoodleDetailViewController.swift** and add a property at the top of the class to store a reference to `DoodlesViewController`:

     weak var doodlesViewController: DoodlesViewController?